Painful lower back? Discover how the hex bar became a valuable training tool for pro athletes with these hex trap bar training tips.

 I can recommend the following trap bars; all are bombproof, and all will put you on the road to peerless power:

 The hex bar is a barnstorming alternative to the traditional barbell and a must-have for the muscle building trainee.

 Do squats and deadlifts hurt your lower back?

-Make this bar the lynchpin of your strength training, and your gains will astound you!
+Then make this bar the linchpin of your training like the pro athletes and your gains will astound you.